buttplugio/buttplug-rs-ffi/csharp/README.md

 ## A Note on Architecture

 Buttplug C# is only about 10% C#.
-There's enough C# to get us to Rust, but most of Buttplug's logic, including toy control, hardware access, network communications, etc, are in Rust.
+There's enough C# to get us to Rust, but most of Buttplug's logic, including toy control, hardware access, network communications, etc, are in Rust, via [buttplug-rs](https://github.com/buttplugio/buttplug-rs).
 This means that if something fails in Rust, it may look somewhat opaque in C#.
 If you find yourself running into these cases, please [file an issue on this repo](https://github.com/buttplugio/buttplug-rs-ffi) and we'll try to get things cleared up.
 The goal for the future is to return rust panic stacks across the C# boundary for better logging, but this is still something we're working on.

 This also means that, unlike Buttplug C# v0.x, we will be packaging native, platform dependent code with the library.
 The rust code compiles for each platform specifically, so we'll be packaging those platforms in with this library as they are developed and tested.